Calculate renovation costs for an old house online: A data-driven guide for 2025

 How long does a complete home renovation take?

-A core renovation of a single-family home usually takes between three and twelve months.
-The exact duration depends on the scope of work, coordination of trades, and unforeseen discoveries in the building fabric.
+A complete renovation of a detached house typically takes between three and twelve months.
+The exact duration depends on the scope of the work, the coordination of the trades, and unforeseen discoveries in the building structure.

-What role does the year of construction play in renovation costs?
+What role does the year of construction play in the renovation costs?

-The year of construction is a significant indicator.
-Houses from the 1950s-70s often have poor insulation and outdated technology.
-Pre-war buildings can additionally have issues with the structure or listed elements that increase costs.
+The year of construction is a crucial indicator.
+Houses from the 1950s to 1970s often have poor insulation and outdated technology.
+In pre-war buildings, problems with structural stability or listed elements can additionally increase costs.

-An iSFP is a document prepared by a certified energy consultant.
-It shows the current energy status of your property and lists sensible renovation measures in a logical sequence.
+An iSFP is a document created by a certified energy consultant.
+It presents the current energy condition of your property and lists sensible renovation measures in a logical order.
 With an iSFP, you receive an additional funding bonus of 5% from BAFA.

-Yes, combining funding is often possible and sensible.
+Yes, a combination is often possible and sensible.
 For example, you can combine a BAFA grant for window replacement with a KfW supplementary loan.
 However, double funding of the same measure (e.g. grant and tax bonus) is excluded.

-What is the difference between renovation, refurbishment, and modernization?
+What is the difference between restoration, renovation, and modernisation?

-A renovation remedies defects and restores the building fabric (e.g. drying out a basement).
-Refurbishment is a cosmetic improvement (e.g. painting).
-Modernization improves the standard and energy efficiency (e.g. installation of a heat pump).
+A refurbishment remedies defects and restores the building fabric (e.g., waterproofing a basement).
+Renovation is a cosmetic improvement (e.g., painting).
+Modernisation enhances the standard and energy efficiency (e.g., installing a heat pump).
 In practice, these measures often overlap.

-How do I find reliable tradespeople for renovation?
+How do I find reliable tradespeople for the renovation?

 Recommendations from architects or energy consultants are a good source.
 Always obtain at least three detailed quotes and check references.
-Pay attention to certifications and memberships in trade chambers or professional associations.
+Look for certifications and memberships in trade chambers or professional associations.

 Subscribe to our newsletter